Using Bach Flower Remedies To Naturally Treat Panic Attacks

 view all 38 flower essences book an online consultation

-In the next section, we will explore the practical steps individuals can take to incorporate Bach flower remedies into their daily routine to manage panic attacks effectively.
+In the next section, we will explore how to use Bach flower remedies and incorporate them into your life plus other strategies to support panic attacks that can be used alongside the remedies.

 Using Bach Flower Remedies: Best Practices

-1. Dosage and Frequency: If you’re using a combination method, combining multiple remedies into a dropper bottle, you should take the remedies a minimum of 4 drops, 4 times a day.
-When you first take the remedies it can be suggested to take more frequently (perhaps 8 times a day.)
-During a panic attack you should take more frequently as well until your symptoms have subsided (every 5 minutes.)
+2. Dosage and Frequency: If you’re using a combination method, combining multiple remedies into a dropper bottle, you should take the remedies a minimum of 4 drops, 4 times a day.
+When you first take the remedies you may want to take more frequently (perhaps 8 times a day.)
+During a panic attack you can also take more frequently as well until your symptoms have subsided (every 5 minutes.)
 You can’t overdose on flower remedies so follow your intuition and what your body is saying to you.

-4. Integration with Other Treatment Modalities: Bach flower remedies can be used alongside other conventional treatments for panic attacks, such as therapy or medication.
+5. Integration with Other Treatment Modalities: Bach flower remedies can be used alongside other conventional treatments for panic attacks, such as therapy or medication.
 They complement these treatments by targeting the emotional aspects of panic episodes.
-It is important to inform your healthcare professional about your use of Bach flower remedies to ensure a comprehensive and coordinated approach to your wellbeing.
+It is important to inform your healthcare professional about your use of Bach flower remedies to ensure a comprehensive and coordinated approach to your treatment.

 If you would like to explore using Bach flower remedies as a treatment for panic attacks, you can do so through Mindful Remedies.
 You can choose to create your own remedy, self selecting up to seven remedies in a combination bottle which will then get posted to you wherever you are.
 Or alternatively, you can choose to book a consultation with Lucy Edwards who is a qualified Bach Flower Practitioner.
 She offers online consultations typically over Zoom and follows up your session by posting your remedy to you – again to anywhere in the world.